List of Montreal Canadiens broadcasters: Television

 Local English language television was very rare in Montreal.
 The Hockey Channel, a pay channel started doing Sunday road games February 2, 1961, continuing through 1961–62.
 The Hockey Channel only covered the regular season, no playoffs, with play-by-play provided by Jim Gordon.

 Road games returned to pay TV in 1964-65 via Telemeter, with Danny Gallivan and Jerry Trudell on commentary.

-CTV carried Wednesday night Canadiens games from 1964–65 thru 1975–76, with Danny Gallivan and Dick Irvin Jr. on commentary.
+CTV carried Wednesday night Canadiens games from 1964–65 through 1975–76, with Danny Gallivan and Dick Irvin Jr. on commentary.
 On March 16, 1966, CTV's coverage of the game between the Canadiens and Maple Leafs was frequently interrupted for news updates on the Gemini 8 space mission, which had run into serious trouble after being successfully launched that morning; when the game ended, CTV joined a simulcast of CBS News coverage in time for the capsule's re-entry and splashdown.
 These were produced by the McLaren ad agency, which also produced the Saturday night Hockey Night in Canada games for the CBC.
 As was the case with the Saturday games, they were contests (usually at home) of the Montreal Canadiens, Toronto Maple Leafs, and after 1970, the Vancouver Canucks.

 Since 1984–85, various combinations of play-by-play announcers and analysts have been assigned to Canadiens games on Hockey Night in Canada.
 The play-by-play announcers included Dick Irvin Jr., Bob Cole (until Rogers acquired the NHL rights, he had been HNIC's #2 play-by-play man since 2008, primarily calling the Canadiens games), Don Wittman, Chris Cuthbert, Ken Daniels, and Jim Hughson.
 The analysts included Dick Irvin Jr., Mickey Redmond, Gary Dornhoefer, John Garrett, Harry Neale, Steve Shutt, Greg Millen, John Davidson, Patrick Flatley, Craig Simpson, Glenn Healy, Kelly Hrudey, Ron Tugnutt, Drew Remenda, Cassie Campbell, Garry Galley, and Marc Crawford.

 TSN had a very small number (less than 10 a year) of regional Canadiens games from approximately 1998-99 to 2001-02.
 Vic Rauter did play-by-play for those games.

 Rogers Sportsnet had them in 2002-03 and 2003-04 with Rob Faulds and later Peter Loubardias doing play-by-play.
 John Druce did the colour on Sportsnet telecasts when they had the rights for a couple years.